Jennifer Egan: Awards

-Egan received a Thouron Award in 1986, was the recipient of a National Endowment for the Arts Fellowship, and a Guggenheim Fellowship in 1996.
-In 2002 she wrote a cover story on homeless children that received the Carroll Kowal Journalism Award.
+Egan received a Thouron Award in 1986, was the recipient of a National Endowment for the Arts Fellowship, and a Guggenheim Fellowship for Fiction in 1996.
+In 2002, she wrote a cover story on homeless children that received the Carroll Kowal Journalism Award.
 She was a fellow at the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library in 2004–2005.
-Her 2008 story on bipolar children won an Outstanding Media Award from the National Alliance on Mental Illness.
-In 2011 she was a finalist for the PEN/Faulkner Award for Fiction.
-That same year she won the National Book Critics Circle Award (Fiction), the Los Angeles Times Book Prize, and Pulitzer Prize for A Visit from the Goon Squad.
+Her 2008 story on bipolar children won an Outstanding Media Award from the National Alliance on Mental Illness. and was made an Honorary Fellow at St John's College, Cambridge.

-Egan won the 2018 Andrew Carnegie Medal for Manhattan Beach.
-The novel was also longlisted for the 2017 National Book Award.

 Reception

 Academic literary critics have examined Egan's work in a variety of contexts.
 David Cowart has read Egan's project in A Visit from the Goon Squad as indebted to modernist writing but as possessing a closer affinity to postmodernism, in which "she meets the parental postmoderns on their own ground; by the same token, she venerates the grandparental moderns even as she places their mythography under erasure and dismantles their supreme fictions," an aspect also touched upon by Adam Kelly.
 Baoyu Nie has focused, alternatively, on the ways in which "Egan draws the reader into the addressee role" through the use of second-person narrative technique in her Twitter fiction.
 Finally, Martin Paul Eve has argued that the university itself is given "quantifiably more space within Egan's work than would be merited under strict societal mimesis", leading him to classify Egan's novels within the history of metafiction.

 In 2013, the first academic conference event dedicated to Egan's work was held at Birkbeck, University of London, entitled "Invisible Circus: An International Conference on the work of Jennifer Egan".